Ezra Miller Dresses As Toadette For Fantastic Beast Panel At Comic Con

-Ezra Miller cosplayed it up this year at Comic Con dressing as Toadette from the Super Mario Brothers franchise.
+Ezra Miller cosplayed it up this year at San Diego Comic-Con dressing as Toadette from the Super Mario Brothers franchise.
 Miller was there to promote Fantastic Beasts: The Crimes of Grindelwald.

 Miller explained his costume to SYFY in an interview yesterday saying Toadette is a “fantastic beast” of the Nintendo world.
 He also went on to say, “As Nintendo announced, the toad they’re genderless beings, they’re not mushrooms even though it’s quite understandable why people thought they were,” Miller said, “They’re, you know, adventure pals.”

-The Fantastic Beasts panel brought the heat with the hot A-list cast, but it is clear that Miller, bare chested and dressed all in pink, was the hottest.
-The other cast members that showed up include: Eddie Redmayne, Jude Law, Katherine Waterston, Alison Sudol, Dan Fogler, Zoe Kravitz, Claudia Kim, and Callum Turner.
+The Fantastic Beasts panel brought the heat with the hot A-list cast, but it is clear that Miller, bare-chested and dressed all in pink, was the hottest.
+The other cast members that showed up include Eddie Redmayne, Jude Law, Katherine Waterston, Alison Sudol, Dan Fogler, Zoe Kravitz, Claudia Kim, and Callum Turner.
 Johnny Depp also made an appearance dressed in character as the evil wizard Grindelwald himself.

 The '@FantasticBeasts: The Crimes of Grindelwald' cast is truly magical.⚡️See more exclusive portraits from the #EWComicCon studio: https://t.co/qMzs6elDu9 #FantasticBeasts pic.twitter.com/AUE05mcI1F